carloscabo/gmapz/README.md

 Its useful to understand the way that GMpaz goes when triying to initialize your markers.

 1. If you dont define this section default Google Maps' "Pins" will be used to identify all the markers in the map.
-2. If you define a "default pin" this will be the one assigned by default to all the markers that don't have any other marker asigned.
+2. If you define a `default` pin this will be the one assigned by default to **all the markers that don't have any other pin asigned**.
 So it's allways recommended to define a "default pin".
-3. If a marker don't have a "shadow" parameter, GMapz will asign it the shadow of the "default pin", so if all the markers share the same shadow you don't need to define it again and again.
+3. If a marker don't have a `shadow` parameter, GMapz will asign it the shadow of the `default` pin, so if all the pins share the same shadow you don't need to define it again and again.
-4. The markers are identifyed by its "key", in the sample you can find in `ready.js` the keys are `default`, `orange`, `blue` ...
+4. The markers are identifyed by its `key`, in the sample you can find in `ready.js` the **keys** are `default`, `orange`, `blue` ...

 Take care of the path property that defines where are stored your "custom pin" images.

     GMapz.path = 'img/gmapz/';

-You must define your customized pins / markers this way
+You must define your customized pins this way

     GMapz.path = 'img/gmapz/'; // Path to the images
     GMapz.pins = {